Plumsail/documents-docs/source/user-guide/processes/tokens-description-part.rst

-You can insert data from you data using tokens.
+You can insert values from you data using tokens.
 Let us assume, your data has property "invoiceNumber".
 In this case you can include it using token :code:`{{invoiceNumber}}`.

 ..
 We use global URLs here to guarantee they are not broken when rst is included in other files.